P1ping/TokAN/README.md

 **📄 [Paper](https://arxiv.org/abs/2507.17735) | 🎵 [Demo](https://p1ping.github.io/TokAN-Demo/)**

-## Project Status: Inference Code Release

-This repository currently provides the code and pretrained models required to run **inference** with the TokAN system.

-The project is under development, and we are actively working to identify and fix potential bugs.

-The code for **training** the models from scratch will be cleaned up and released at a later date.

 ## Installation

 We strongly recommend using a `conda` or `venv` virtual environment with Python 3.8+.